 Chartered Institute for Archaeologists

-Chiz Harward is a Member of the Chartered Institute for Archaeologists (MCIfA), the highest level of individual accreditation, and sits on the CIfA Registration Committee (Organisations).
-Chiz served for 4 years on the IfA Council, and was previously a member of the Professional Development and Practice Committee, the IfA Working Party on Self-employment, and the IfA Remuneration Working Party.
+Chiz Harward is a Member of the Chartered Institute for Archaeologists (MCIfA), the highest level of individual accreditation.
+Chiz served for 4 years on the IfA Council, and was previously a member of the Professional Development and Practice Committee, Registration Committee (Organisations), the IfA Working Party on Self-employment, and the IfA Remuneration Working Party.
 Chiz was also chair of the Diggers' Forum and edited their newsletter: the Forum Dispatch.

 Chiz strongly believes in producing work of the highest professional and ethical standards, complying with the professional standards and Code of Conduct of the professional body for archaeologists: The Chartered Institute for Archaeologists.